 "I was just being polite."

-The Hollow was a lovely village and normally Hermione would have appreciated the opportunity to explore it more, especially considering its history.
+The Hollow was a lovely village, and ordinarily Hermione would have appreciated the opportunity to explore it further, especially considering its rich history.
 But the mission had cast an anxious pall over the day, and she'd hardly been able to relax enough to enjoy the architecture.
 Quite the shame, that.
 So many wonderfully quaint English cottages…

 Hermione had been transformed into a dishwater-blonde with hair so limp and straight that it felt very odd where it brushed her shoulders and back.
-Her eyes were blue, and she wore a baggy black hooded sweatshirt over form-fitting jeans complete with a wide, button-studded black belt.
-She supposed it was a sort of college student fashion?
+Her eyes were blue, and she wore a baggy black hooded sweatshirt over form-fitting jeans surmounted with a wide, button-studded black belt.
+She supposed it was a sort of university fashion?
 She wasn't really sure what Sophie had been going for.
 The important thing was that she looked very little like her usual self.

 "Where is this bloody place?"
 Ron grumbled.
 He was counting the addresses as they walked down the street, making sure they didn't miss any.

 "Professor Bagshot must live on the very edge of the village… We aren't far from the cottage at this point," Hermione said.

 They were having great difficulty in locating the house because the address Hermione had found did not correspond to any areas they'd seen.
 Instead, they kept an eye out for anything obviously magical, structures or signs that were hidden from Muggles.
 Thus far, all the streets they had walked had been entirely normal.
 If Bagshot's house hid under a Fidelius, then they were out of luck.
 It would be down to Scott to determine things then, if he could.